Craving grows like a vine

 As discussed earlier, fit and fair study that yields degrees is better than lots of unsound drivel.

-You should not flinch from the real student idea, but stick to your part and ask for the best of methods for study.
-But former SRF members may not have much of a choice if they weep too much, and feel so troubled by their former membership that they do not manage to focus on textbooks.
-Still, a general counsel stands: Learn from the professionals and then learning gets better, and then the lot in life unless you find your whole life damaged through SRF or Yogananda.
+You should not flinch from the real student idea, but stick to your part and ask for the best study methods for you, in your conditions.
+But former guru followers may not have much of a choice if they weep too much, and feel so troubled by their former membership that they do not manage to focus on textbooks.
+Still, a general counsel stands: Learn from the professionals and then learning gets better, and then the lot in life unless you find your whole life damaged.
 At any rate, solid improvement is to be hoped and not feared.
 For the lack of a jolly good education some suffer terribly.
 [More on study methods]

 Unsound Instructions and Others